-Numurkah Primary School follows the Department's Recruitment in Schools guide to ensure child safe recruitment practices, available on the Department's website.
+Patterson River Secondary College follows the Department's Recruitment in Schools guide to ensure child safe recruitment practices, available on the Department's website.

-All prospective volunteers are required to comply with our school's Volunteers Policy and are required to maintain a valid Working with Children Check.
+All prospective volunteers are required to comply with our school's Volunteers Policy, including in relation to assessing the suitability of prospective volunteers and obtaining checks required under this policy.